edin-m/node-vagrant/README.md

 vagrant.version(function(err, out) ...

 // view global status
+vagrant.globalStatus(function(err, out) ...
+// out is [] array of {} objects with properties: id, name, provider, state, cwd

-//you can specify '--prune' as additional argument.
+// you can specify '--prune' as additional argument.
 By default global-status is based on a cache,
-//prune removes invalid entries from the list.
+// prune removes invalid entries from the list.
-//Note that this is much more time consuming than simply listing the entries. vagrant.globalStatus(function(err, out) ... vagrant.globalStatus('--prune', function(err, out) ...
+// Note that this is much more time consuming than simply listing the entries. vagrant.globalStatus('--prune', function(err, out) ...
-// out is [] array of {} objects with properties: id, name, provider, state, cwd

 // create machine - does not run command or init machine
 // you can specify directory where Vagrantfile will be located